 CREATE grants offer opportunities for mid-career and established creative writers and visual artists to develop new work by providing time to write and create.
-The deadline for applications is 5pm on 18 June, so we’ve prepared these tips to help you prepare a winning application.
+We’ve prepared these tips to help you prepare a winning application.

 Tips for a good application